ramonfontes/tutorials/exercises/handover/README.md

 > Although the Python `scapy` library is outside the scope of this tutorial,
 > it can be used to generate packets for testing.
 The `send.py` file shows how
 > to use it.

-Other questions to consider:
- - How would you enhance your program to respond to ARP requests?
- - How would you enhance your program to support traceroute?
- - How would you enhance your program to support next hops?
- - Is this program enough to replace a router?
-What's missing?

 ### Troubleshooting